Advice on Solar Photovoltaics (Solar PV)

 Turn light from the sun into cheap, affordable electricity.

-Solar Photovoltaics (generally just called solar PV) generate electricity during daylight hours by using the sun’s energy.
+Solar Photovoltaics (generally just called solar PV) generate electricity during daylight hours by using the suns energy.
 They don’t need bright sunshine to work and in fact are designed to work even in cloudy British weather.
-The electricity the panels generate is available for you to use to power your appliances and in exactly the same way as you do now.

-Each solar PV panel is made of a number cells containing silicon crystals either as 1 sheet (mono-crystalline) or many small crystals (poly-crystalline)
+Each solar PV panel is made of a number cells containing silicon crystals either as one sheet (mono-crystalline) or many small crystals (poly-crystalline).

 The panels generate direct current (DC) which needs to be converted to alternating current (AC – or mains equivalent) electricity for use in your home.
-This is the job of the inverter.
+This is the job of the inverter, which is essentially the ‘brains’ of the system.

 Are you one of the 2 million people who have recently claimed